djhmateer/djhmateer.github.io/_posts/2020-12-30-xtailwindcss.md

 Also I'm a back end developer, so something with prebuilt presets to help me with colours, components etc..

-"Give you professional looking results even if you're not a designer" - [Designing with TailwindCSS videos](https://www.youtube.com/watch?v=21HuwjmuS7A&list=PL7CcGwsqRpSM3w9BT_21tUU8JN2SnyckR) - sold!
+"Give you professional looking results even if you're not a designer" - [Designing with Tailwind CSS videos](https://www.youtube.com/watch?v=21HuwjmuS7A&list=PL7CcGwsqRpSM3w9BT_21tUU8JN2SnyckR) - sold!

 [my-tailwind-project](https://github.com/djhmateer/my-tailwind-project) on GitHub is the sample code for this article.